 - One should seriously consider enacting a no-file-download policy to local computers.
 Additionally, file editing should be done over the cloud, making it easier to control data security and manage files if and when an employee leaves the organization.

 Many of the above-mentioned tasks should be repeated weekly to prevent cybersecurity threats.
+It's common to hire an IT outsourcing company to manage technology for you.

 For more information, browse our blog for more helpful articles or reach out to us today for one on one support.